 Rather than repeat the same training with in-person and remote teams, asynchronous courses improve the consistency of training while allowing employees to consume knowledge when, where, and as often as needed.

 “Panopto has been amazing because we can reach anyone, anywhere with the same information.
-It’s really helped us expedite our training and save hundreds of hours,” Sanford says.
+It’s really helped us expedite our training and save hundreds of hours,” Bicknell says.

 2. Embrace flexibility and continuously strengthen training material